 5a.
 Too many people in the U.S. have unmet needs for financial products and services.
 How is your work reaching a population(s) that is currently underserved?
 If it is not reaching an underserved population yet, how might it in the near future?

 We will help 20 million low-income Americans buried in debt from medical illness, job loss, and divorce obtain a fresh start using Chapter 7 bankruptcy.
 Personal bankruptcy is one of America's most important social safety nets, but it's inaccessible because of complex law and regulations.
 And lawyers cost too much money for almost everyone who needs it.
 We're making the technology tool that allows these 20 million Americans to do the process themselves.
 The process involves rigorous screening.

 5b.
 Please specify if the population you are reaching is underserved due to any of the following characteristics:

 6. Marketplace: Who else is addressing the same problem?
 How does the proposed project differ from these approaches?

-There are for-profit and nonprofit bankruptcy lawyers, but they don’t scale because they handle cases on an individual basis.
+There are for-profit and nonprofit bankruptcy lawyers, but they don’t scale and they dont provide the necessary financial education.
 Regulations stop for-profit companies from being consumer-facing like us because it’s illegal to charge the end user for a software product that automates bankruptcy.
 There are a few software companies that build products for bankruptcy attorneys and some predatory companies that charge users for access to the fillable PDFs the government provides for free.
 But no nonprofit has built software to tackle this problem because they don’t have technical expertise.
+We

 7. Impact: How has your project made a difference so far?